Pull Apart Garlic Bread

 Instructions

-• Add warm water to the bowl of a stand mixer fitted with dough hook.
-Sprinkle sugar and yeast into the water.
-Let stand 5-10 minutes until foamy.
-Mix in butter, milk, salt and stir in the flour gradually.
+• Add warm water to the bowl of a stand mixer fitted with a dough hook.
+Sprinkle sugar and yeast into the water and let it stand for 5-10 minutes until foamy.
+Mix in the butter, milk, and salt, and then stir in the flour gradually.
 Knead for 7-10 minutes.
-Dough should stick to the bottom of the bowl but clears sides.
-Divide dough into 2 equal portions.
+The dough should stick to the bottom of the bowl but clear the sides.
+Add 1 to 2 tablespoons or more water if the dough is too dense.
+Divide the dough into 2 equal portions.

-• In a small bowl, combine the butter, salt, parsley leaves, and garlic.
-Cut dough into small round pieces and dip into the butter mixture.
-Arrange the dough balls into two mini loaf pan or one regular loaf pan.
+• In a small bowl, combine the unsalted butter, salt, parsley leaves, garlic, and grated Parmesan cheese (if using).
+Cut the dough into small round pieces and dip them into the butter mixture.
+Arrange the dough balls in two mini loaf pans or one regular loaf pan.
 Cover and let rise until doubled, about 1 hour.
 Reserve the leftover butter mixture.

 • Bake at 350°F (176°C) for 30 minutes or until golden brown.
-Baste the butter mixture on the pull-apart garlic bread after they are out of the oven.
+Baste the butter mixture onto the pull-apart garlic bread after it comes out of the oven.

 Video